 Have you ever wondered about the Canadian Thanksgiving holiday?
 Both the United States and Canada celebrate Thanksgiving but the traditions are rooted in very different origins.

-This post is about the Canadian Thanksgiving holiday, but if you want to learn more about the history of the US Thanksgiving, check out this post on the symbols of Thanksgiving.
+This post is about the Canadian Thanksgiving holiday, but if you want to learn more about the history of the United States Thanksgiving, check out this post on the symbols of Thanksgiving.

 Canadian Thanksgiving origins stem from European traditions.
 Long before the Europeans settled in North America, festivals of thanks and celebrations of local harvests took place all over Europe in the month of October.